How to Use MUSE

 Once you're happy with your description, click the "Generate" button.
 The dialog will show a live progress tracker.

-The AI works in four steps, and you'll see each one tick off as it completes:
+The AI works through the following steps, and you'll see each one tick off as it completes:

 Once generation is complete, the dialog closes and your logic model appears on the canvas.
 You'll see: